NiteshBharadwaj/ml-quant/Readme.md

 Input is a coarse 2D grid of vol along strike and time (liquid instruments), while output is i) a much finer grid (calibrated vol surface) ii) a single point vol

 ### Experiment 0 - Creating vol surface (ground-truth creation):
-[Quantlib](https://www.quantlib.org/) and it's [python hook](https://pypi.org/project/QuantLib-Python/) is used for vol surface calculations.
-For Heston, vol is interpolated on liquid instruments on time axis and then these pseudo-liquid instruments are used for calibration.
+[Quantlib](https://www.quantlib.org/) and it's [python hook](https://pypi.org/project/QuantLib-Python/) are used for vol surface calculations.
+For Heston, vol is interpolated on liquid instruments along time axis and then these pseudo-liquid instruments are used for calibration.
+Once calibrated, black vols are implied from Heston prices.
 For local vol, black cubic is used as the underlying implied vol surface and dupire formula on the implied vols and it's derivatives is directly used.
 Black Cubic is a bicubic interpolation along strike and maturity axis.
 Sticky Strike is the convention followed throughout.
 This [tutorial](http://gouthamanbalaraman.com/blog/volatility-smile-heston-model-calibration-quantlib-python.html) is the starting point for Heston using quantlib-python.
 Note: We are simulating Dupire/Heston as unknown.
-Ideally, we obtain ground-truth data from a source application.
+Ideally, we obtain ground-truth data from an upstream application.

 To test the vol models, run the following command.
 It will generate visualizations in ../exp/ directory:
 ```